clidev/spike.x/README.md

 Spike.x has a Main class that is responsible for bootstrapping and starting the Vert.x platform.
 It also takes care of daemonizing Spike.x on platforms that support daemons.
 Please see the spikex startup script for details.

-When you start Spike.x it tries to load any required modules from a local or remote repository.
-The same mechanism is used to load updated modules.
+When you start Spike.x it tries to load any required modules from a local directory or remote repository.
+The same mechanism can be used to load updated modules.
 You can of course configure this to suit your needs.

 Naturally we do not want to reinvent the wheel.
 Spike.x depends on many well-established open source libraries.
-The following is a list of the core dependencies:
+The following is a list some of the core dependencies:

 * SLF4J - Simple Logging Facade for Java
 * Logback - SLF4J implementation
 * Guava - Google's core libraries
-* Joda-Time - Java date and time API (also part of Java 8)
 * Bouncy Castle Crypto APIs for Java
-* Kryo - Fast, efficient Java serialization and cloning
 * Hazelcast - Open Source In-Memory Data Grid (part of Vert.x)
-* UUID - an implementation of the UUIDs and GUIDs specification in Java
 * LZ4 Java - LZ4 compression and xxhash hashing for Java
 * SnakeYAML - YAML parser and emitter for Java
-* Boon - Simple opinionated Java for the novice to expert level Java Programmer
 * GS Collections - A supplement or replacement for the Java Collections Framework

 # Supported platforms
-Spike.x can be installed on almost any platform that supports JDK 1.8 or newer.
+Spike.x can be installed on many platforms that support JDK 1.8 or newer.

 The following platforms are currently supported: